Headless men: Etymology

 Various etymologies had been proposed for the origins of the name "Blemmyes", and the question is considered unsettled.

 In antiquity, the actual tribe known as the Blemmyes were said to be named eponymously after King Blemys (Βλέμυς), according to Nonnus's 5th century epic Dionysiaca, but no lore about headlessness is attached to the people in this work.
 Samuel Bochart of the 17th century derived the word Blemmyes from the Hebrew bly (בלי) "without" and moach (מוח) "brain", implying that the Blemmyes were people without brains (although not necessarily without heads).
-A Greek derivation from blemma (βλέμμα) "look, glance" and muō (μύω) "close the eyes" has also been suggested.
-Wolfgang Helck claimed a Coptic word "blind" for its etymology.
+A Greek derivation from blemma (βλέμμα) "look, glance" and muō/myō (μύω) "close the eyes" has also been suggested.
+Wolfgang Helck claimed a Coptic word meaning "blind" for its etymology.

 Leo Reinisch in 1895 proposed that it derived from bálami "desert people" in the Bedauye tongue (Beja language).
 Although this theory had long been neglected, this etymology has come into acceptance, alongside the identification of the Beja people as true descendants of the Blemmyes of yore.